jade-hpc-gpu/jade-hpc-gpu.github.io/faqs.md

 ## Information for PIs and Project Managers

-The Information for PIs and Project Managers can be found using the link below.
+The Information for PIs and Project Managers can be found using the link below:

 [Information for PIs and Project Managers — JADE documentation](https://docs.jade.ac.uk/en/latest/jade/pi-projectmanager.html)